deepfactor-io/appsec-village-pod-dc31/README.md

-The second approach benefits from not requiring monitoring of the application to create the ruleset, but has the drawback that the rules generally need to be refreshed or updated to reflect new vulnerabiltiies or attack approaches carried out by adversaries.
+The second approach benefits from not requiring monitoring of the application to create the ruleset, but has the drawback that the rules generally need to be refreshed or updated to reflect new vulnerabilties or attack approaches carried out by adversaries.
 Some tool vendors update their rules frequently, others not as much.